 Update: It is with heavy hearts that we share that Saila Kipanek passed away on Friday, March 25, 2022 in Iqaluit.
 Saila had a huge impact on the Indigenous Cancer Program at our hospital and on many of our staff.
 We are deeply saddened by his loss and offer our condolences to his family.

 “Saila was one of my first patients in this role.
 He taught me so much — how to be a better listener not only of the spoken word but to listen for words that sometimes are too painful to utter.
 He shared about his youth, his family, and his culture — the joys as well as the sorrows.
 Our almost weekly telephone chats will be greatly missed.
 “Carolyn Roberts, Indigenous Patient Nurse Navigator

 The following story was written in late 2019 before Saila passed away.

 Inuit carves way to mental well-being after cancer

-After cancer diagnosis, Saila Kipanek, a traditional Inuit carver, couldn’t have imagined how important his life’s work would be for his recovery.
+After his cancer diagnosis, Saila Kipanek, a traditional Inuk carver, couldn’t have imagined how important his life’s work would be for his recovery.

 But staff at The Ottawa Hospital would go the extra mile to make him feel at home.